Art Lover’s Guide to London: Museums, Architecture & Street Art

 Location: Tunstall Road, Brixton, London

-There’s a Starman waiting on the side of Morley’s department store as a huge, iconic David Bowie mural pays homage the late local resident.
+There’s a Starman waiting on the side of Morley’s department store in Brixton.
+This stunning mural pays homage to a late local resident, the iconic David Bowie.
 Created in 2013 by Australian street artist James Cochran, the mural has become a popular memorial to Bowie after his death in January 2016.
-Mirroring the portrait of his 1973 album Aladdin Sane, the piece is now preserved by plastic to protect it from the elements.

 Street art in Shoreditch, London, by Dale Grimshaw.